tremor-rs/tremor-www/docs/Workshop/examples/41_otel_zipkin/README.md

 However, the CNCF OpenTelemetry Collector has excellent support for legacy observability frameworks and formats.
 Tremor does not.
 The Zipkin UI will be familiar to users who have experience of observability through the Zipkin project.
 Tremor does not have a UI at all.
-We provide the example to illustrate a more complete example of how tremor is typically configured in production environments and to illustrate how existing trace and span information can relatively easily be adapted to `CNCF OpenTelemetry` using tremor's scripting and query language support.
+We provide the example to illustrate a more complete example of how tremor is typically configured in production environments and to illustrate how existing trace and span information can be adapted to `CNCF OpenTelemetry` using tremor's scripting and query language support.